-Programs must employ qualified teachers for direct work with children in a progression of roles such as those listed below:
+Programs must employ qualified educators for direct work with children in a progression of roles such as Director/Administrator; Lead Teacher; Assistant Teacher; Teacher Aide.

-- Director/Administrator

-- Lead Teacher/Teacher

-- Assistant Teacher

-- Teacher Aide

-NECPA Standard Possible Evidence for Verification SAI # 1.1 Qualifications of Directors/Administrators The Director or Administrator of a program must have the following qualifications: Must be at least 21 years old AND meet ONE of the following for education and experience: Hold a bachelor's degree in early childhood education, schoolage care, child development, social work, nursing, sociology, psychology, human development and family studies, or another child-related field; OR Hold an associate's degree in early childhood education or an above noted field and at least two years' experience as a teacher in the age group(s) served; OR Hold a Certified Childcare Professional® (CCP) or Child Development AssociateTM (CDA) or an approved higher-quality, comparable credential approved by the state and at least three years of experience as a teacher in the age group(s) served.
-Documentation may include: Unofficial Transcripts Diploma Resume Staff Training Certificates or Records First Aid and CPR Cards or Certificates A-1 A-2 A-3 A-4 A-5
+NECPA Standard Possible Evidence for Verification SAI # 1.1 The Director or As of Directors/Administrators Administrator of a program must be at least 21 years old, hold a valid certificate first Aid and CPR, and must have the following qualifications: A bachelor's degree in early childhood education, school-age care, child development, social work, pediatric nursing, sociology, psychology, human development and family studies, or another child-related field and one year of experience as a teacher; OR A national competency-based credential such as the Certified Childcare Professional® (CCP) or Child Development AssociateTM (CDA) (or an approved state equivalent) and three years of experience as a teacher.
+The National Administrator Credential® (NAC)® or an equivalent approved administrator credential; OR A course in early childhood administration or business administration; OR One year of experience as the administrator of an early childhood program.
+Documentation may include: Valid state or government issued identification Unofficial Transcripts Diploma Resume Staff Training Certificates or Records First Aid and CPR Cards or Certificates A-1 A-2 A-3 A-4 A-5 Training Please Note: NE comparable to me satisfy this portion Please Note: L include topics suc equivalent administrator credential.
+CCPA recognizes 12 credits in early childhood education and development as equivalent or ost state credentials; therefore, any Director who meets this alternative qualification will n of the education requirement. eadership training may be provided in-house or through an outside agency and must thas delegation, communication, teamwork/team building, coaching, conflict management, certificate or agenda including the topics may be used as evidence.